spicetify/docs/docs/development/api-wrapper/methods/local-storage.md

 This method will remove all data in local storage, not just the data that Spicetify uses.
 This essentially resets the client to its default state.

+It will also wipe all data stored by extensions and custom apps (e.g. Marketplace, Lyrics Plus, etc.)

 :::

 ```ts